sylefeb/Silice/GetStarted.md

 Now we will compile the silice framework for verilator
 - Go into the silice folder and type

-mkdir build
+mkdir BUILD
-cd build
+cd BUILD
 export VERILATOR_ROOT=silice/tools/fpga-binutils/mingw32/
 cmake ../frameworks/verilator/
 make install
 cd ..
-rm -rf build
+rm -rf BUILD

 - Now we are ready to test!